-State Rep Mitch Bolinsky is "all-in" for re-election and a fourth-term in the Connecticut General Assembly, proudly and passionately representing his hometown, Newtown, with integrity.
+State Rep Mitch Bolinsky is "all-in" for re-election and a fifth-term in the Connecticut General Assembly, proudly and passionately representing his hometown, Newtown, with integrity.

 He is an Assistant Republican Leader and serves on the legislature’s powerful Appropriations Committee, Education Committee, and Aging Committee.
-He's also a founding member of the legislature's I/DD (Intellectual & Developmental Disabilities) caucus, as well as the newly-formed Firefighter / EMS caucus and the School Safety caucus.
+He's also a founding member of the legislature's I/DD (Intellectual & Developmental Disabilities) caucus, as well as the Firefighter / EMS caucus, the Animal's Rights caucus and the School Safety caucus.

 Representative Bolinsky is dedicated to providing caring constituent service to the children, families, seniors and businesses in town.
 His focus on economic development and job creation has made him a highly effective advocate for the people of the 106th District.

 Some highlights of Rep. Bolinsky’s accomplishments in office include: